 Love St Peter's Love St Paul's

 Love St Peter’s Love St Paul’s was a pilot project devised by the newly established Arts Action Group (AAG) in 2017.
-With the project the group aimed to map the creative talent that already existed in the area and to start conversations around further developing creative potential.
+With the project the group aimed to connect with and map the area's creative community and to start conversations with potential project partners.

 The AAG obtained funding to commission four artists to work with groups of residents to investigate the history of the locality through creative workshops.
-Each set of workshops was comprised of five day-long sessions, and included field trips and foraging for ingredients to radically reassemble Cheltenham’s historic Dripper with activist baker Samantha Jones, mockumentary script-writing and film-making with Jack Price and young people at Bramah House, Thomas Goddard worked with children at Gardner’s Lane Primary School on the Museum of St Peter’s and St Paul’s.
-Scott Farlow worked with local ceramicist Kate Anderson on the Mobile Clay Experience, which took clay dug from local soil into communities on a trolley, and invited residents and passers-by to make tiles and small clay objects, creating impressions with things found in the environment.
+Each set of workshops was comprised of five day-long sessions, and included field trips and foraging for ingredients to radically reassemble Cheltenham’s historic Dripper with activist baker Samantha Jones; mockumentary script-writing and film-making with Jack Price and young people at Bramah House; Thomas Goddard worked with children at Gardner’s Lane Primary School on the Museum of St Peter’s and St Paul’s; Scott Farlow worked with local ceramicist Kate Anderson on the Mobile Clay Experience, taking clay dug from local soil into communities on a cart and inviting residents to make tiles and clay objects, pressed with items found in the environment.
 The resulting artwork was presented in an exhibition at Hardwick Gallery in September 2017 – read more about the exhibition here.
-A conference, Cultural Dreaming, was held at the University of Gloucestershire in June 2017 which examined the role of the gallery in community activism, with invited speakers from projects and organisations around the UK.
+A conference, Cultural Dreaming, was held at the University of Gloucestershire in June 2017 which explored the role of the gallery in community building, with invited speakers from projects and organisations around the UK.